 We get a lot of questions from our customers about energy-efficient custom homes.
 And the truth is that building a custom home to be energy-efficient seems to be the way to go these days.
 We know what you’re thinking, “energy-efficient home upgrades are always more expensive than regular options.”
-Although that’s partly true, renovating your house to be eco-friendly is a long-term investment.
+Although that’s partly true, building or renovating your house to be eco-friendly is a long-term investment.
 So, yes, you might be spending more money on upgrades, labour, and materials.
 But the return on your investment is worth it.

 And on the plus side, you’re not just reducing your hydro bills.
 You’re also helping the planet.
 Win-win for everyone!